dickyaryag6/dickyaryag6/README.md

 ### Hi there 👋

-I'm Dicky, a Software Engineer
+I'm Dicky, Software Engineer at Tokopedia

-🔭 I’m currently looking for a job

 📫 How to reach me by email : dickyaryakesuma@gmail.com